jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ## 6. AP2 Wire Opcode Catalog

 The AP2 wire opcode (2 BE bytes at frame offset just after the addressing strings) identifies the operation. **418 distinct opcodes** are defined; this section lists the most-commonly observed ones grouped by function.
-Appendix B gives the complete enumeration.
+Appendix D gives the complete enumeration.

 ### 6.1 Opcode Categories (high-byte clustering)